 You'll find Kat anywhere and everywhere at HX camp, but mostly making bad puns, and worse jokes, during announcements and check-ins.
 You'll never know what hair color she shows up with this year: Attend to find out!

 Rachel grew up in Auburn, WA in a close-knit family with her mom and nearby grandparents.
-Singing in choirs ever since grade 4, she took voice lessons from the 7th grade through high school.
-But she knew she wanted to teach music from her first day of 6th grade choir when her choral director Jim Char let her section lead her peers.
+She knew she wanted to teach music from her first day of 6th grade choir.

 Introduced to barbershop music and HX at 16 by Karen, then an HX staff member, Rachel immediately fell in love with the community the camp provides, and the beautiful PLU campus.
 She's been to camp every year since.
 In fact, the camp was instrumental in helping her choose a college program.
-After graduating from high school and completing her AA from Green River Community College where she sang in the Jazz Choir, she applied to PLU, from which she received her Bachelors degree in Music Education with an emphasis in Choral Music.
-She graduated in 2014, certified to teach any type of music from kindergarten to high school.
+After graduating from high school and completing her AA from Green River Community College where she sang in the Jazz Choir, she applied to PLU, from which she received her Bachelors degree in Music Education with an emphasis in Choral Music in 2014.

-In addition to teaching, Rachel sings with Jet Cities women's chorus with Karen Caldwell, now director of the Harmony Kings men's chorus, and her daughter Bethany.
-In 2012, Karen approached Rachel to sing tenor in a quartet they were starting.
+In addition to teaching, Rachel has been singing in quartets since 2012 when she was approached by her previous high school choir teacher Karen (Frerichs) Caldwell.
+She was asked to sing tenor in a brand new quartet.
 A classically trained soprano, Rachel built on the harmony basics she'd learned at HX.
 The quartet, The Four Get Me Nots competed regionally, where they placed as high as 3rd, and got the opportunity to compete internationally in Las Vegas in 2015.

-Rachel sings tenor now with Renegade quartet, placing 2nd in regional competition in 2017 and 11th internationally in Las Vegas, where they had the honor of mic testing for the final top 10 competition.
+Rachel currently sings tenor with her quartet, Renegade, placing 2nd in regional competition in 2017 and 11th internationally in Las Vegas the same year, where they had the honor of mic testing for the final top 10 competition.
 Because of their score in 2017, Renegade secured a spot for themselves at the 2018 international competition in St. Louis where they received 8th place.

-Rachel currently lives in University Place, WA with her pet betta fish, Tony.
+Rachel currently lives in Covington, WA with her pet betta fish, Tony.
 When not singing with her quartet or chorus, or practicing music, you might find her identifying spiders, painting, crocheting, playing pool, or watching nerdy SciFi shows.

 Drew grew up surrounded by music; he sang with the Olympia Youth Chorus and Northwest Honor Choir as a boy soprano, and played trumpet through middle and high school in concert and marching bands.
 During his sophomore year at Western Washington University in Bellingham he discovered barbershop, and has been singing in choruses and quartets ever since.
 He holds an international chorus gold medal, an international collegiate quartet bronze, is a three-time district novice quartet champion, and has competed at the district level in quartets on all four parts.